-Workers Compensation - Statutory Limit

-Employer Liability - \$1,000,000/Accident-Bodily Injury \$ 500,000/Policy Limit - Disease \$1,000,000/Employee - Disease Auto Liability - \$ 500,000/Property Damage CSL\$ 500,000/Bodily Injury CSL General Liability - \$1,000,000 per occurrence Professional Liability - \$1,000,000 Aggregate

-EXHIBIT B

-DESCRIPTION OF COMPENSATION FOR ENGINEERING SERVICES

-I. This Exhibit is attached to and made a part of the Agreement made on \\\\\\, 2010 between the Town of Surfside (the TOWN) and \\\\\\, Inc. (the CONSULTANT) providing for planning, surveying, engineering design, construction administration and site observation.
-Compensation for services requested and authorized by the TOWN will be based on the hourly rate schedule provided below:
+Workers Compensation - Statutory Limit Employer Liability - \$1,000,000/Accident-Bodily Injury \$ 500,000/Policy Limit - Disease \$1,000,000/Employee - Disease Auto Liability - \$ 500,000/Property Damage CSL \$ 500,000/Bodily Injury CSL General Liability - \$1,000,000 per occurrence Professional Liability - \$1,000,000 Aggregate EXHIBIT B DESCRIPTI ON OF COMPENSATION FOR ENGINEERING SERVICES between the Town of S providing for planning, d to and made a part of the Agreement made on, 2010 urfside (the TOWN) and, Inc. (the CONSULTANT surveying, engineering design, construction administration and site tion for services requested and authorized by the TOWN will be based of provided below:

-A RESOLUTION OF THE TOWN COMMISSION OF THE TOWN OF SURFSIDE, FLORIDA SELECTING FIVE (5) ENGINEERING ENGINEERING, GENERAL TO PERFORM FIRMS STRUCTURAL, GEOTECHNICAL, TRAFFIC SERVICES FOR THE TOWN IN RESPONSE TO RFQ NO. 11-02; AUTHORIZING THE TOWN MANAGER OR HIS/HER DESIGNEE TO ENTER INTO CONTINUING CONSULTANT AGREEMENTS THE FORM SUBSTANTIALLY WHICH SHALL AND CONTENT OF CONFORM TO THE AGREEMENT CONTAINED IN EXHIBIT "A", PROVIDED SAID AGREEMENTS ARE APPROVED AS TO FORM AND LEGAL SUFFICIENCY BY THE TOWN ATTORNEY; FURTHER AUTHORIZING THE TOWN MANAGER TO DO ALL THINGS NECESSARY TO EFFECTUATE THE TERMS OF THIS THIS RESOLUTION; PROVIDING FOR AN EFFECTIVE DATE.
+A RESOLUTION OF THE TOWN COMMISSION OF THE TOWN OF SURFSIDE, FLORIDA SELECTING FIVE (5) ENGINEERING ENGINEERING, GENERAL TO PERFORM FIRMS STRUCTURAL, GEOTECHNICAL, TRAFFIC SERVICES FOR THE TOWN IN RESPONSE TO RFQ NO. 11-02; AUTHORIZING THE TOWN MANAGER OR HIS/HER DESIGNEE TO ENTER INTO CONTINUING CONSULTANT AGREEMENTS THE FORM SUBSTANTIALLY WHICH SHALL AND CONTENT \mathbf{OF} CONFORM TO THE AGREEMENT CONTAINED IN EXHIBIT "A", PROVIDED SAID AGREEMENTS ARE APPROVED AS TO FORM AND LEGAL SUFFICIENCY BY THE TOWN ATTORNEY; FURTHER AUTHORIZING THE TOWN MANAGER TO DO ALL THINGS NECESSARY TO EFFECTUATE THE TERMS OF THIS THIS RESOLUTION: PROVIDING FOR AN EFFECTIVE DATE.